python/devguide/devcycle.rst

 Summary
 -------

-There are 5 open branches right now in the Git repository:
+There are 6 open branches right now in the Git repository:

-- the ``master`` branch accepts features and bugs fixes for the future 3.7.0 feature release (RM: Ned Deily)
+- the ``master`` branch accepts features and bugs fixes for the future 3.8.0 feature release (RM: Łukasz Langa)
+- the ``3.7`` branch accepts bug, regression, and doc fixes for the upcoming 3.7.0 feature release (RM: Ned Deily)
 - the ``3.6`` branch accepts bug fixes for future 3.6.x maintenance releases (RM: Ned Deily)